panzi/KIO-VTF-Thumb-Creator/README.md

 ========================

 Plugin for KDE KIO thumbnail to load Valve Texture Files (read-only).
-Using this you will be able to preview VTF files in KDE programs like dolphin.
+Using this you will be able to preview VTF files in KDE programs like Dolphin.

-For a general read-only integration into Qt applications (e.g. view VTF files in gwenview) see [qvtf](https://github.com/panzi/qvtf) and for the same for Gtk+ see [pixbufloader-vtf](https://github.com/panzi/pixbufloader-vtf).
+For a general read-only integration into Qt applications (e.g. view VTF files in Gwenview) see [qvtf](https://github.com/panzi/qvtf) and for the same for Gtk+ see [pixbufloader-vtf](https://github.com/panzi/pixbufloader-vtf).

 ### Setup